solo-system/solo-system.github.io/device.md

 There is a lot of flexibility with the individual components of the Solo, so it can be tailored to your particular needs.
-Here we will describe a typical configuration: the "Solo Basic".
+Here we will describe a typical configuration: the 'Solo Basic'.

 The Solo Basic records continuously for 5.5 days.
 It comprises a